voidshine/dameo_book/Game02.md

 Diagr.
 9

 Playing black checkers and defending such a position is a below average pleasure.
 Even if analytically it will be proved that Black saves, then most likely it is possible by the only correct moves.
 The prospect of finding a chain of the best 10-15 moves in a row, when you can't make a single mistake, instantly breaks the will of 95% of players.
-And only 5% are able of balancing over the precipice, like the ship captains of past centuries who were caught in the terrible storms at Cape Horn, but still overcame the challenge.
+And only 5% are able to balance over the precipice, like the ship captains of past centuries who were caught in the terrible storms at Cape Horn, but still overcame the challenge.
 Let's imagine that you play black and try to overcome all the obstacles on the way to salvation.

 Black has 2 methods of defence: passive and active.